StefRuseva88/ASP.NET-Core-MVC-App/README.md

 ### Task 5: Create "Products Controller"
 - Create the `ProductController` in the "Controllers" folder.
 - Create a `ProductViewModel` for these products, which should have an id,name and price.
-- Add a field with three products to the `ProductController`.
+- Add a field with products to the `ProductController`.

 ### Task 6: Create "All Products" Page
 - **Return "All Products" as JSON**.